tomkyle/negatives-linear-tiff/README.md

 - **Mirroring** for negatives digitalized on their emulsion side.
 - **Resizing**  when megapixel power is not everything.
 - **Grayscaling:** B/W lovers save up to 60% disk space.
+- **Cropping:** According to your Raw converter crop.
 - **ICC profiles:** Output images get a linear gamma profile.
   No ‘custom gamma colorspace’ in Photoshop!

-**What happens inside?** [dcraw](cybercom.net/~dcoffin/dcraw/dcraw.1.html) is used to create linear 16bit TIFF files.
-[ImageMagick](https://www.imagemagick.org/script/index.php) then does the color-profiling, B/W grayscaling, mirroring, resizing, and ZIP compression.
+**What happens inside?** [LibRaw's](https://www.libraw.org) *dcraw_emu* creates a linear 16bit TIFF file from your photographed negative raw file.
+[ImageMagick's](https://www.imagemagick.org/script/index.php) *mogrify* then does the color-profiling, B/W grayscaling, mirroring, resizing, cropping, and ZIP compression.
 [GNU Parallel](https://www.gnu.org/software/parallel/) uses all CPU cores to speed up the whole thing.

 ## Homebrew Installation (MacOS)